openplans/openblock-old/obdemo/README.txt

 ==========

-For production deployment it's not generally recommended to run `manage.py runserver`.
+For production deployment it's not generally recommended to run ``manage.py runserver``.
 Most people use apache and mod_wsgi.

 There's a suitable wsgi script at obdemo/wsgi/obdemo.wsgi.
-It assumes that you installed openblock in a virtualenv whose root directory is the same as the checkout root; that's how the bootstrap.py script sets things up.
+It assumes that you installed openblock in a virtualenv whose root directory is the same as the checkout root; that's how the bootstrap script sets things up.
 If that's not true, you can copy and modify the script and adjust the env_root variable.
-If you used the bootstrap.py script, it should just work.
+If you used the bootstrap script, it should just work.

 For more information on configuring Apache and running Django apps under mod_wsgi, see